harmonydata/harmonydata.github.io/content/en/videos.md

 library(harmonydata)
 ```

-To harmonize two PDFs:
+To harmonise two PDFs:

-* Download the two PDFs that you want to harmonize.
+* Download the two PDFs that you want to harmonise.
 * Load the two PDFs into R using the load_instruments_from_file() function.
 * Append the two instruments into a list of instruments.
-* Call the match() function to harmonize the two instruments.
+* Call the match() function to harmonise the two instruments.
 * Export the results to a CSV file.
-* Here is an example of how to harmonize two PDFs in R:
+* Here is an example of how to harmonise two PDFs in R:

 ### Load the two PDFs